-“Therapies such as skin-substitute grafting and hyperbaric oxygen therapy can be very effective in treating these non-healing wounds,” Dr. Carlson explains.
+“Therapies such as skin-substitute grafting and hyperbaric oxygen therapy can be very effective in treating these non-healing wounds,” Dr. Shay explains.
 “We use skin-substitute grafts from human tissue membranes that help recruit the patient’s own cells to heal the wound.
 I am a big proponent of skin-substitute grafting.
 It is a great tool to get these wounds to heal more quickly.”

 Another option involves hyperbaric oxygen therapy that helps carry oxygen to the wound site.
 The air pressure in the hyperbaric chambers is about two and a half times greater than the normal pressure in the atmosphere.
 This helps a patient’s blood carry more oxygen to organs and tissues to help heal wounds.

-“We make sure to perform an in-depth, comprehensive foot exam for diabetic patients, as well as educate them on daily self foot examinations, adequate blood sugar control and use of diabetic shoes,” says Dr. Carlson.
+“We make sure to perform an in-depth, comprehensive foot exam for diabetic patients, as well as educate them on daily self foot examinations, adequate blood sugar control and use of diabetic shoes,” says Dr. Shay.

 Call ORA for a diabetic foot exam at (563) 322-0971.